Thursday Evening Forecast Preview – KION546

 AIR QUALITY: Good

-Rest of Thursday: Mostly sunny, with a few lingering low clouds near the coast.
-Expect highs in the 60s to around 70ºF on the coast and low 70s to upper 80s inland.
-Westerly onshore winds will be breezy at the coast and windy for inland valleys late in the day.
+Thursday: Low clouds hold steady on the coast for the rest of the day.
+Mid to high-level clouds begin to push in from the south early in the day with a chance of showers/thunderstorms in the south by mid-afternoon.
+The shower & thunderstorm threat will move north as the day progresses and likely won’t reach the Monterey Bay Area until after dark.
+Expect shower/thunderstorm activity to be isolated to scattered, rainfall amounts generally light, and isolated lightning.
+Highs in the 60s to around 70ºF on the coast and 70s-80s inland.
+Breezy westerly onshore winds becoming stronger in the valleys later in the day.

-Overnight: Partly to mostly cloudy skies, as low clouds fill back into the bay and nearby valleys during the late evening.
-There is a chance for patchy drizzle and fog by morning.
-Temperatures will be in the 50s for most locations, with a few 40s for interior locations.

-Friday: Mostly cloudy early, becoming partly cloudy on the coast and sunny inland.
-Expect coastal highs in the 60s to low 70s with mainly 80s to low 90s inland.
-Westerly onshore winds will be breezy at the coast and windy for valleys.
+Overnight: Mostly cloudy overnight with scattered showers and thunderstorms possible.
+Lows will be in the 50s for most areas.
+West winds will remain light but could become gusty with individual storm cells.

+Friday: Becoming partly cloudy with isolated storms over the inland hills in the afternoon.
+Highs in the 60s to around 70ºF on the coast and 70s-80s inland.
+Breezy westerly onshore winds becoming stronger in the valleys later in the day.

+Extended: Expect partly cloudy skies and slightly warmer temperatures on Saturday, though an isolated high-based shower or thunderstorm will remain possible over the inland mountains.
+Clouds will generally decrease out of the weekend into next week with above-normal highs.

 -------------------------------------------------------------------------